drdna/StarshipElements/StarshipPolymorphism.md

 ![Intact5SrRNA.png](/data/Intact5SrRNA.png)

 Figure 2.
-Zoomed in view showing that sequences flanking starship insertions on Chromosome 1 in strains CD156 and FR13 flanking an intact 5S rRNA gene copy in strains Arcadia2.
+Zoomed in view showing that sequences flanking a starship insertion present on Chromosome 1 in strains CD156 and FR13 flank an intact 5S rRNA gene copy in strains Arcadia2.